LarsPedersen/blazor-hybrid-workshop/Part 6 - Advanced Topics/README.md

 To overcome this, you probably want to inject a service into your component that knows how to do that.
 The implementation of that service will be different between running on a mobile device and running in the browser.

 The term "inject" probably already triggered you to think of dependency injection.
 That is exactly what you could use for this.
-Remember, dependency injection at its core just means you provide the receiver with the dependency it nees to do the job.
+Remember, dependency injection at its core just means you provide the receiver with the dependency it needs to do the job.
 It says nothing about how a dependency is resolved.

 In its simplest form you can create a property on your component with an interface that describes your location service.
 Then using Blazor Hybrid you inject a concrete implementation using .NET MAUI, and in the browser you inject a concrete implementation that uses browser APIs.